prasangi3/Cricket-Player-classifier/README.md

-# Cricket-Player-classifier
-A machine learning–based web application that classifies Indian cricket players from facial images using classical ML techniques (SVM + DWT).
-Built with Python, OpenCV, scikit-learn, and a Flask-powered web interface with HTML, CSS, and JavaScript.
-# 🏏 Image Classification of Indian Cricket Players
+#  Cricket Player Image Classifier using Classical ML

-This is a machine learning–based web application that classifies **Indian cricket players** from facial images using traditional ML techniques — without using CNN or deep learning.
+This project is a mini machine learning application that classifies **Indian cricket players** based on facial images.
+It uses **classical machine learning (SVM)** instead of CNN and is built with a simple, intuitive web interface using Flask.

-The system uses **Support Vector Machine (SVM)** along with **Discrete Wavelet Transform (DWT)** for feature extraction.
-Face and eye detection are done using OpenCV Haar cascades.
-The web interface is built using **HTML, CSS, JavaScript**, and **Flask**.

 ---

+##  What This Project Does

+- Preprocesses and crops images to detect face and eyes using OpenCV Haar cascades
+- Extracts features using **Discrete Wavelet Transform (DWT)**
+- Trains three classifiers: **Support Vector Machine (SVM)**, **Logistic Regression**, and **Random Forest**
+- Evaluates each model using confusion matrix and accuracy score
+- Saves the best-performing model (`saved_model.pkl`) and label map (`class_dictionary.json`)
+- Allows image upload in a browser with prediction and class probability display

+---

-##  Cricketers Included
+##  Cricketers Trained

 - Hardik Pandya
 - MS Dhoni